 Office of Energy Efficiency and Renewable Energy, Department of Energy.

-This Decision and Order is effective March 18, 2010.Start Further Info
+This Decision and Order is effective December 17, 2007.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-In accordance with Title 10 of the Code of Federal Regulations (10 CFR) 430.27(l), DOE gives notice of the issuance of its decision and order as set forth below.
-The decision and order grants Samsung a waiver from the applicable residential refrigerator and refrigerator-freezer test procedures at 10 CFR part 430 subpart B, appendix A1 for certain basic models of refrigerator-freezers with relative humidity sensors and adaptive control anti-sweat heaters, provided that Samsung tests and rates such products using the alternate test procedure described in this notice.
-Today's Start Printed Page 13121decision prohibits Samsung from making representations concerning the energy efficiency of these products unless such product has been tested consistent with the provisions and restrictions in the alternate test procedure set forth in the decision and order below, and such representation fairly discloses the results of such testing.
-Distributors, retailers, and private labelers are held to the same standard when making representations regarding the energy efficiency of these products.
+In accordance with 10 CFR 430.27(l) and 10 CFR 431.401(f)(4), notice is hereby given of the issuance of the Decision and Order set forth below.
+In this Decision and Order, DOE grants Samsung a waiver from the applicable DOE residential and commercial package air conditioner and heat pump test procedures for its DVM multi-split products, subject to a condition requiring Samsung to test and rate its DVM multi-split products pursuant to the alternate test procedure provided in this notice.
+Today's decision requires that Samsung may not make any representations concerning the energy efficiency of these products unless such product has been tested in accordance with the DOE test procedure, consistent with the provisions and restrictions in the alternate test procedure set forth in the Decision and Order below, and such representation fairly discloses the results of such testing.
 (42 U.S.C.
 6293(c))Start Signature

 Assistant Secretary, Energy Efficiency and Renewable Energy.